Steve’s Priorities

 Portland needs to be a leader in reducing carbon emissions, reducing the harm climate change imposes on vulnerable communities, and helping people in those communities participate in the benefits of a clean energy economy.
 Portland voters passed the Clean Energy Fund to do those things.
 The Clean Energy Fund has done some great things, like buying energy-efficient “heat pumps” – which also act as air conditioners – for low-income Portlanders who lacked air conditioning and, based on age or medical condition, are especially vulnerable to extreme heat waves.

-Based on PCEF’s numbers, it appears that each home retrofit (for single-family homes) will cost close to $46,000.
+If that sounds like an extravagant idea, consider this: Based on PCEF’s numbers, it appears that each home retrofit (for single-family homes) will cost close to $46,000.
 That might save that family $40 a month in energy bills.
 But for $46,000, you could buy a three-year-old electric car and a charging station for each of two families, which should save each family at least $100 a month in fuel and repairs, compared to a gas car.
 You’d help twice as many people.
-(Of course, if PCEF could get people to switch to electric by paying just part of the cost of an electric car, it could help even more people.)

 Although societal change, not just individual choices, is necessary to address climate change, people want to know what they can do personally – and we should look for ways to give them the information they need.
 For example, some foods are much more climate-friendly than others; beef is bad (largely because cows belch methane!); chicken is somewhat better but not great; sardines, lentils, and chickpeas are fantastic.
 We should call on grocery stores and restaurants to post some basic information on the relative climate-friendliness of common food types.
 And City websites should have that information as well.
 There’s research showing that information makes a difference!